KimbaWLion/DiscordBaseballBot/README.md

 * Add in emoji for Stolen bases
 * Add in shruggy emoji for runs scored but not an RBI for favorite team
 * Add in no-hitter/perfect game celebrations
+* Do not show the linescore or onBaseStatus when the bot lags behinds and is catching up (since they are 100% out of sync)
+* Add emoji or bot comment for ejections
+* Add delayed start as a game status